 Review summary: Canon 77D vs Nikon D7100

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 77D and the Nikon D7100?
+Is the Canon 77D better than the Nikon D7100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.